State/County Park | Historic House

 • Accessible Parking

-The Dey Mansion, built around 1770, was home to Theunis and Hester Dey before playing a vital role in the American Revolution as General George Washington’s headquarters in 1780.
-A distinguished family with deep colonial roots, the Deys contributed to public life, with Theunis serving in the State Council and as a trustee of Queen’s College (now Rutgers University).
-Washington first arrived in July, overseeing an attack on Bull’s Ferry before departing to coordinate with French allies.
-He returned in October amid the turmoil of Benedict Arnold’s treason, using the mansion’s strategic location in the Preakness Valley to safeguard his forces.
+The Dey Mansion, constructed around 1770 by Theunis and Hester Dey, is a prime example of Georgian architecture and played a pivotal role during the American Revolution as General George Washington's headquarters in 1780.
+The Dey family, with colonial roots dating back to 1641, was prominent in public affairs; Theunis served in the State Council and was a trustee of Queen’s College (now Rutgers University).
+Washington first arrived at the mansion in July 1780, overseeing military operations such as the attack on Bull’s Ferry, before departing to coordinate with French allies.
+He returned in October amid the upheaval following Benedict Arnold’s treason, utilizing the mansion's strategic location in the Preakness Valley to safeguard his forces.

 Washington's office within the Dey Mansion